peter3200/Autism_CSF_Scripts/freesurfer/README.txt

 #For instructions on running FreeSurfer's longitudinal pipeline, please see their documentation: https://surfer.nmr.mgh.harvard.edu/fswiki/LongitudinalProcessing

-# Note: Freesurfer values for total brain volume and cortical thickness (as described in the paper) were derived using the cross-sectional Freesurfer pipeline.
+# Note: Freesurfer values for total brain volume and cortical thickness (as described in Peterson et al.) were derived using the cross-sectional Freesurfer pipeline.
+See the cross_sectional folder for those scripts.